-Sophomores were called down at around 10:30 a.m. to the auditorium.
+Sophomores were called down to the auditorium at around 10:30 a.m.
 Counselors Robert Marlin Jr. from the TCE and Angella Heerema from the ATC explained what the different programs had to offer.

-“What sets these programs apart is their dual focus: they prepare students to enter the workforce immediately, but they also equip them with the skills and credentials needed to pursue higher education if they choose,” counselor Joanna Buonviri said.
+“What sets these programs apart is their dual focus.
+They prepare students to enter the workforce immediately, but they also equip them with the skills and credentials needed to pursue higher education if they choose,” counselor Joanna Buonviri said.

 Marlin Jr. spoke first, opening the assembly with information on TCE followed by Heerema for ATC.
 Both counselors spoke on what classes each program offered and how to apply.
-The assembly consisted of an informational slideshow with additional videos to help relay this information.
+The assembly consisted of an informational slideshow with additional videos to help relay the information.

 The centers are limited to one course at a time per student.
-Students can choose what course they would like with a ranking of a first, second and third option during the application process.
+Students can choose which course they would like to do with a ranking of a first, second and third option during the application process.
 Applications offered to sophomores and juniors opened on Oct.
 1, 2024, and the deadline for applications to both centers is Jan.
 15, 2024.
 Most classes have a maximum capacity of 20 students.

-“I always tell students, you have to put your name in the hat.
+“I always tell students: you have to put your name in the hat.
 Do not miss this chance to maximize your opportunity.
 Do not overlook this chance,” Heerema said.

 Sophomore Naysa Doan showed interest in the program.
 Naysa wants to expand upon an eighth-grade project about renewable energy and light pollution that she found lacked coverage.